UnaryPlus/lambda/README.md

 λx. λy. y
 ```

-When you define a constant, it is added as an argument to all succeeding terms.
+When you define a constant, it is added as an argument to all succeeding inputs.
 In the example above, when the user types `and true false`, the interpreter evaluates the expression `(λtrue. (λfalse. (λand. and true false) (λb. λc. b c false)) (λx. λy. y)) (λx. λy. x)`.

 Any sequence of basic latin letters and/or digits is a valid variable.
 For example, `x`, `0`, `Abc`, and `add1` can all be used as variables.